-RG 000.230 Table 24 below explains when each temporary concession ceases to apply.
+RG 261.255 Table 25 explains when each temporary concession ceases to apply.

-Table 24: When the temporary concessions cease to apply
+Table 25: When the temporary concessions cease to apply

-Category Concession ceases to apply AGM At the earlier of: five years from the date of registration as or conversion to a public company; or when your company no longer meets all of the requirements in Table 22-that is, when it is not eligible to claim the concessions.
-Audit At the earlier of: five years from the date of registration as or conversion to a public company; when your company no longer meets all of the requirements in Table 22-that is, when it is not eligible to claim the concessions; or when your company raises more than \$1 million for all CSF offers previously made.
-Note: A company that loses it concession from having audited financial statements only because it has raised more than \$1 million from CSF offers will still have access to the AGM and reporting concessions until it is no longer eligible for them.
-Distribution of At the earlier of: annual report five years from the date of registration as or conversion to a public company; or when your company no longer meets all of the requirements in Table 22-that is, when your company is not eligible to claim the concessions.
+Category Concession ceases to apply AGM At the earlier of: five years from the date of registration as, or conversion to, a public company; or when your company no longer meets all of the requirements in Table 23-that is, when it is not eligible to claim the concessions.
+Audit At the earlier of: five years from the date of registration as, or conversion to, a public company; when your company no longer meets all of the requirements in Table 23-that is, when it is not eligible to claim the concessions; or • when your company raises more than \$3 million from all CSF offers previously made.
+Note: A company that loses its concession from having audited financial statements only because it has raised more than \$3 million from CSF offers will still have access to the AGM and reporting concessions until it is no longer eligible for them.
+Distribution of At the earlier of: annual reports five years from the date of registration as, or conversion to, a public company; or when your company no longer meets all of the requirements in Table 23-that is, when it is not eligible to claim the concessions.